 Yakiimo is not only sweet and delicious, but they’re also nutritious too!
 They are packed with vitamins and fiber and relatively low fat.
 It is famous that K-pop idols eat sweet potatoes when they try to lose some weight.
 Roasted sweet potatoes are healthy and nourishing!

-Which sweet potatoes to choose
+Which sweet potatoes to use

 Most traditional ones, especially those found in Japan, are made with only Japanese sweet potatoes.
 But you can use other varieties too!
 The outcome is somewhat different, but they are all so delicious in their each way.